huijing/slides/58-cssconf-2019/README.md

     - `fr` represents a fraction of leftover space in the grid container, so whenever there is extra space it will always go to an `fr` sized column
     - but it is also the first to be taken away when there isn't enough space
     - `auto` will take up as much space as necessary without breaking lines, like `max-content` but not as rigid
-    - and if there is space not taken up by `fr`, `auto` columns will absorb that free space
+    - without the presence of `fr`, any `auto` sized columns will absorb that free space
     - when there isn't enough space, `auto` will keep the `max-content` width until `fr` has given up all its free space before shrinking itself

 - `fit-content()` versus `minmax()`